 Thanks to Jurassic Park, Velociraptor is one of the world's most famous dinosaurs--but there's a big difference between the Hollywood version of Velociraptor and the one familiar to paleontologists.
-Here are 10 facts you may or may not have known about this small but vicious predator.
-(See a gallery of Velociraptor pictures and a fossil history of Velociraptor.)
+Here are 10 facts you may or may not have known about this small, vicious predator.
+(See also a gallery of Velociraptor pictures and a fossil history of Velociraptor.)

 1. That wasn't really a Velociraptor in Jurassic Park.

 The sad fact is, Velociraptor's claim to pop-culture fame is based on a lie: the movie's special-effects wizards have long since confessed that they modeled their Velociraptor after the much bigger (and much more dangerous-looking) raptor Deinonychus, whose name isn't quite as catchy or easy to pronounce.
 If life were fair, Deinonychus would be much more famous than Velociraptor, but that's the way the Jurassic cookie crumbles.

 2. Velociraptor was about the size of a big chicken...

 For a dinosaur that's often mentioned in the same breath as Tyrannosaurus Rex, Velociraptor was remarkably puny: this meat-eater weighed only about 30 pounds soaking wet (about the same as a good-sized human toddler) and achieved an awe-inspiring height of three feet, max.
 In fact, it would take six or seven adult Velociraptors to equal one average-sized Deinonychus, but who's counting?